marcboeker/cryptomator/README.md

 1. Clone the repository `git clone https://github.com/marcboeker/cryptomator.git`.
 2. Install all dependencies with `yarn install`
 3. Run the development server with `yarn serve`
-4. Open your browser and navigate to [http://localhost:8080](http://localhost:8080).
+4. Open your browser (Chrome) and navigate to [http://localhost:8080](http://localhost:8080).
+The latest Chrome browser is needed, as not all required APIs are yet polyfilled for other browsers.
 5. Enter your AWS credentials and S3 bucket that point to your vault.
 If you store your credentials in the local storage, please be aware that they are stored as plaintext.